pamu/nearby/README.md

 - Results are computed using QuickestTravelTimeFinder instance.

-- Results are then cached for addressing future queries.
+- Intermediate results are then cached for addressing future queries.

 ##### QuickestTravelTimeFinder